Table of Contents

 In this case:

-• since the “key” attribute is present, React will use it as a way to identify “existing” elements
+, React will re-generate the “key” attributes - since the “key” attribute is present, React will use it as a way to identify “existing” elements

-• since all “key” attributes will be new, all items “before” will be considered as “removed”, every Item will be considered as “new”, and React will unmount all items and mount them back again
+will be considered as “new”, and React will unmount all items and mount them back again

-In short: when CountriesList component re-renders, every Item will be destroyed and re-created from scratch.
+will be destroyed and re-created from scratch.

 And re-mounting of components is much, much more expensive, compared to the simple re-render when we talk about performance.
-Also, all performance improvements from wrapping items in React.memo will go away - memoisation won’t work since items are re-created on every re-render.
+Also, all performance improvements from wrapping items in React.memo

 Take a look at the above examples in the codesandbox.
 Click on buttons to re-render and pay attention to the console output.
 Throttle your CPU a little, and the delay when you click the button will be visible even with the naked eye!

-In Chrome developer tools open “Performance” tab, click the “cogwheel” icon on the top right - it will open an additional panel, with “CPU throttling” as one of the options.
+How to throttle you CPUIn Chrome developer tools open “Performance” tab, click the “cogwheel” icon on the top right - it will open an additional panel, with “CPU throttling” as one of the options.

 Why “index” as a “key” attribute is not a good idea

 By now it should be obvious, why we need stable “key” attributes, that persist between re-renders.
 But what about array’s “index”?
 Even in the official docs, they are not recommended, with the reasoning that they can cause bugs and performance implications.
-But what exactly is happening that can cause such consequences when we’re using “index” instead of some unique id?
+But what exactly is happening that can cause such consequences when we’re using “index” instead of some unique id

 First of all, we won't see any of this in the example above.
 All those bugs and performance implications only happen in “dynamic” lists - lists, where the order or number of the items can change between re-renders.
 To imitate this, let’s implement sorting functionality for our list:

 Every time I click the button the array’s order is reversed.
-And I’m going to implement the list in two variants, with country.id as a key:
+And I’m going to implement the list in two variants, with country.id

 sortedCountries.map((country) => <ItemMemo country={country} key={country.id} />);

-and array’s index as a key:
+and array’s index

 sortedCountries.map((country, index) => <ItemMemo country={country} key={index} />);

-And going to memoise Item component right away for performance purposes:
+component right away for performance purposes:

 const ItemMemo = React.memo(Item);

 Here is the codesandbox with the full implementation.
-Click on the sorting buttons with throttled CPU, notice how "index"-based list is slightly slower, and pay attention to the console output: in the "index"-based list every item re-renders on every button click, even though Item is memoised and technically shouldn’t do that.
-The "id"-based implementation, exactly the same as “key”-based except for the key value, doesn’t have this problem: no items are re-rendered after the button’s click, and the console output is clean.
+Click on the sorting buttons with throttled CPU, notice how "index"-based list is slightly slower, and pay attention to the console output: in the "index"-based list every item re-renders on every button click, even though Item

 Why is this happening?
 The secret is the “key” value of course:

-• React generates “before” and “after” list of elements and tries to identify items that are “the same”
+- React generates “before” and “after” list of elements and tries to identify items that are “the same”

-• from React’s perspective, the “same” items are the items that have the same keys
+- from React’s perspective, the “same” items are the items that have the same keys

-• in “index”-based implementation, the first item in the array will always have key="0", the second one will have key="1", etc, etc - regardless of the sorting of the array
+- in “index”-based implementation, the first item in the array will always have

-So, when React does the comparison, when it sees the item with the key="0" in both “before” and “after” lists, it thinks that it’s exactly the same item, only with a different props value: country value has changed after we reversed the array.
+value has changed after we reversed the array.
 And therefore it does what it should do for the same item: triggers its re-render cycle.
-And since it thinks that the country prop value has changed, it will bypass the memo function, and trigger the actual item’s re-render.
+And since it thinks that the country

 The id-based behaviour is correct and performant: items are recognized accurately, and every item is memoised, so no component is re-rendered.